harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Although P2SH is now generally used for multisig transactions, this script can be used to require multiple signatures before a UTXO can be spent.

-(m is the *minimum* subset size---the number of public keys which must match a signature; n is the *number* of public keys being provided.
-Both m and n should be op codes `OP_1` through `OP_16`, corresponding to the number desired.)
+In multisig scripts, called m-of-n, *m* is the *minimum* number of signatures which must match a public key; *n* is the *number* of public keys being provided.
+Both *m* and *n* should be op codes `OP_1` through `OP_16`, corresponding to the number desired.

+Because of an off-by-one error in the original Bitcoin implementation which must be preserved for compatability, `OP_CHECKMULTISIG` consumes one more value from the stack than indicated by *m*, so the list of signatures in the scriptSig must be prefaced with an extra value (`OP_0`) which will be consumed but not used.

 {% endautocrossref %}

 ~~~